 Can we develop medicines that slow aging?

 The discovery of longevity genes showed that it is possible to greatly slow the pace of aging and disease by manipulating just one central pathway.
 This raises the possibility that we can find small molecules that can treat multiple, seemingly unrelated diseases, with a single medicine.
 Our lab has been highly active in this area, starting with the discovery of sirtuin activating compounds (STACs) in 2003.
 Since then, potent activators have been discovered and some of these are now in clinical trials, producing positive results.
-We have active studies to understand how STACs work and the molecular and the physiological levels using cutting-edge enzymoloical and structural methodologies and mouse genetic models in which we can delete genes at any time throughout the lifespan of the mice, and in specific organs.
-We recently published, for example, that the ability of resveratrol and a STAC called SRT1720 to increase mitochondrial function, require the SIRT1 gene in vivo.
-Small molecule screens against new longevity pathway targets are also underway and some of the compounds are undergoing pre-clinical testing in mice for their effects on aging, fertility, and other age-related diseases.
+We have active studies to understand how STACs work and the molecular and the physiological levels using cutting-edge enzymological and structural methodologies and mouse genetic models in which we can delete genes at any time throughout the lifespan of the mice, and in specific organs.
+We published, for example, that the ability of resveratrol and a STAC called SRT1720 to increase mitochondrial function, require the SIRT1 gene in vivo.
+We have an active program to find molecules that raise NAD levels.
+We are testing them for their effects on aging and other age-related diseases.
+Human clinical trials with NAD-boosting molecules are planned for 2017.